RWinterburn/PP1/read-me-docs/README.md

   imported google fonts link and removed background color from nav bar and added a border.

-  managed to hide the scroll bar with the overflow:hidden on my background image removed the text decoration from gallery text and added about page, going to change the design for about and add a packages section and about me section about photographer
+  managed to hide the scroll bar with the overflow:hidden on my background image removed the text decoration from gallery text and added about page, going to change the design for about and add a packages section and about me section about photographer.

+  added a contact form still need to style.